10 Women Leading the Sustainable Fashion Movement

 1. Stella McCartney

-One of the most fearless leaders in the sustainable fashion revolution is English fashion designer Stella McCartney.
+One of the most fearless sustainable fashion leaders is English fashion designer Stella McCartney.
 A lifelong vegetarian and animal activist, Stella uses her platform to create a global conversation about the fashion industry and teach us how we can transform it for a sustainable future.
 Stella uses no animal products in her work and has launched lines of her own, as well as in collaboration with Adidas, that are as close to zero-waste as you can get.
 When it comes down to it, Stella says it all starts with us.
 She advocates for education on the cruelty of the fashion industry with roundtables before her shows, serving as a constant voice for sustainable fashion.
 By tuning in, she believes we can better understand the need for new technology and recyclable fabric.
 Stella champions secondhand shopping and creates coverage for those who want a change now.
 So, join the conversation.

 2. Eva Kruse

 Eva Kruse, CEO of Global Fashion Agenda and Copenhagen Fashion Summit, kicks some serious butt when it comes to sustainable fashion.
 Eva doesn’t think fashion is exclusive to people who like to shop.
 It affects everyone.
 This is why Eva calls for regulations to be made to support the growth of green technology in the fashion industry.
 She fights for it day in and day out!
 To her, sexiness is a design, not just a cheap price.
 By supporting sustainable designers, we can feel just as sexy in our clothes as we do now- and actually feel good about it.
+Eva is one of our favourite sustainable fashion leaders!

 3. Vivienne Westwood

 A rebel with a cause.
 No one quite does it like Vivienne Westwood.
 Serving us punk rock, eco-friendly looks since the 1970s, Vivienne has been an absolute manifesto to the call for change in the fashion industry.
 To her, consumerism is a drug that has only led us deeper and deeper into climate change.
 It “penetrates to the root of the human predicament ... we have the choice to become more cultivated and therefore more human – or by muddling along as usual, we shall remain the destructive and self-destroying animal, the victim of our own cleverness.”
 Vivienne’s designs are unparalleled and worn by celebrities who also believe that cruelty-free is the only way to look truly stylish.
-She’s a punk rock girl with a serious sustainable agenda- to “choose well and make it last.”
+She’s a punk rock girl and one of the best sustainable fashion leaders with a serious sustainable agenda- to “choose well and make it last.”

 4. Eileen Fisher